migueloteroprado/nodepop/README.md

         "nombre": "Google Pixel 2",
         "precio": 755.5,
         "foto": "foto-1533341231478-google-pixel2.png",
+        "user": "5bddbea0ec7d8b2d9e634837",
         "__v": 0
     }
 }
 ```

-### PUT /apiv1/anuncios/:id
+### PUT /api/anuncios/:id

-Updates the Anuncio with the given ID in the URL parameter 'id'.
-It must be a MongoDB ID
+Updates the Ad with the given ID in the URL parameter 'id'.
+It must be a MongoDB ID.

+A valid JWT auth token must be passed, as described previously.

 The request body will receive an object with the fields to update: